wilsonliaows/docs/_docs/triggers-docs.markdown

 [![https://gyazo.com/1a43c84e1783091a15947f4256b02ae6](https://i.gyazo.com/1a43c84e1783091a15947f4256b02ae6.gif)](https://gyazo.com/1a43c84e1783091a15947f4256b02ae6)

 Define the additional trigger condition.
+Values are case sensitive and should be exact.
 The following ensures that accounts with a **Hot** rating value will also be picked up by the trigger.
 Notice that from the third trigger condition onwards, trigger conditions will be combined with the previously selected operator (OR or AND).

 [![https://gyazo.com/6c0c225b6ded8f13d642efc6e8a0df50](https://i.gyazo.com/6c0c225b6ded8f13d642efc6e8a0df50.gif)](https://gyazo.com/6c0c225b6ded8f13d642efc6e8a0df50)